LlysiX/RBVRE-Patches/README.md

 ## Important Notes

-The RB1-4 Base Multiplier Track Speeds are designed to be used in conjunction with the non-VR RB4 Track patch.

-If used with the default track or the VR mode RB4 track, it will be very fast.
+The RB1-4 Base Multiplier Track Speeds are designed to be used in conjunction with the non-VR RB4 Track patch, if used with the default track or the VR mode RB4 track, it will be very fast.

 The inverse is true for the RBVR base multiplier speeds.